cryptpad/documentation/www/it/_sources/user_guide/share_and_access.rst.txt

    Shared folders have their own history, separate from the :ref:`drive_history`.
 Restoring the history of the drive does not affect shared folders, conversely the history of a shared folder can be restored without affecting the rest of the drive.

+   Please note that, once shared, they cannot be reverted to normal folders.

 .. _access:

 Access